-Obje ctives Conti rols 01 To ensure green travel plans are provided with certain developments.
-C1 Developments which exceed the threshold values listed in Section E1.12.1 will require a green travel plan.
-02 To ensure the targets set out by the green travel plan are reasonable and practical.
-C2 Council will review the targets laid out by the green travel plan before implementation.
-03 To ensure responsibility for implementing the green travel plan is held by a representative within the organisation or company.
+Objectives Controls ensure green travel plans are provided n certain developments.
+C1 Developments which exceed the threshold values listed in Section E1.1.1.1 will require a green travel plan gree ensure the targets set out by the en travel plan are reasonable and ctical.
+C2 Council will review the targets laid out by the green travel plan before implementation. the repr ensure responsibility for implementing green travel plan is held by a resentative within the organisation or apany.
 C3 The address and contact details of a contact person shall be provided.
-The contact person will be responsible for implementing and enforcing the green travel plan.
-04 To monitor and review the effectiveness of the green travel plan.
-C4 After implementation of the green travel plan, annual reports will be required to provide information on the number of people trips, travel modes by time of day, journey purpose and origin/destination of trips for a minimum of 5 years post occupation.
+The contact person will be responsible for imprementing and enforcing the green ravel plan. nonitor and review the effectiveness he green travel plan.
+(4) After implementation of the green travel plan, annual reports will be required to provide information on the number of people trips, travel modes by time of day, journey purpose and origin/destination of trips for a minimum of 5 years post occupation.